Sz-Daniel/Tarkony/README.md

 ## In progress:

-ExpressJS - Backend, is currently being developed to handle GraphQL data, perform data testing, store data in the database, and serve the frontend to avoid unnecessary API calls to the source on every frontend request.
+ ASP.NET - Backend, is currently being developed to handle GraphQL data, perform data testing, store data in the database, and serve the frontend to avoid unnecessary API calls to the source on every frontend request.

 ## Repository